ryanlonergan/ryanlonergan.github.io/resume.md

 * This unordered list will be replaced by the table of contents {:toc}

 Below is a summary of my experiences and accomplishments, including my education, skills, work experiences, certificates and some highlighted courses I have taken at the University of Washington.
-If you are looking for a more concise data science resume, a one-pager can be found here:
+If you are looking for a more concise data science resume, my current one can be found here:
 <p style="text-align: center;">
 <a href="/assets/resume/RyanLonerganResumeDS.pdf" target="_blank">
 View in browser